Diagrammatics for Soergel categories: Preliminaries

 \subsection{Methodology}

-\begin{prop} Suppose we choose the subset of the morphisms in $\mc{SC}_1$, including the identity morphism of each object, as well as the following morphisms: \begin{enumerate} \item The generating morphism from $R$ to $B_i$. \item The isomorphisms that yield the Hecke algebra relations, as well as the respective projections to and inclusions from each summand in (\ref{eqn-ipibimod}). \item The unit and counit of adjunction that make $B_i$ into a self-adjoint bimodule. \end{enumerate}
+\begin{prop} Suppose we choose the subset of the morphisms in $\mc{SC}_1$, including the identity morphism of each object, as well as the following morphisms: \begin{enumerate} \item The generating morphism from $R$ to $B_i$. \item Some isomorphisms that yield the Hecke algebra relations, as well as the respective projections to and inclusions from each summand in (\ref{eqn-iibimod}) and (\ref{eqn-ipibimod}). \item The unit and counit of adjunction that make $B_i$ into a self-biadjoint bimodule. \end{enumerate}

 Consider $\mc{C}$ the subcategory generated monoidally over the left action of $R$ by these morphisms, i.e. it includes left $R$-linear combinations, compositions, and tensors of all its morphisms.
 Then $\mc{C}$ is a full subcategory, and thus it is actually $\mc{SC}_1$. \end{prop}